mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 * Paused development on TinyPilot Cloud.
 * Retired the TinyPilot Hobbyist Kit and focused the site around the Voyager.
 * Published [episode 1 of "Deliberate Programming"](https://www.youtube.com/watch?v=RKpaccCmxwQ)
-  * I started a project of looking for ways of to apply [deliberate practice](/book-reports/badass/#building-expertise) to software development.
+  * I started a project about looking for ways of to apply [deliberate practice](/book-reports/badass/#building-expertise) to software development.

 ### Lessons learned